 - Preheat the oven to 375 degree F. Spray a baking sheet with non-stick cooking spray or line a baking sheet with parchment paper.
 Cut fish into pieces that resemble fish sticks.

-- In one shallow bowl, mix together the dry ingredients.
+- In one shallow bowl, mix together the almond flour, coconut, paprika, garlic powder, dried parsley, salt and pepper.
 In another shallow bowl, beat an egg.

 - One at a time, dip the fish sticks into the egg mixture and flip until well coated.
 Next, transfer the egg-coated fish stick to the dry mixture.
 Flip until both sides are well coated with the almond, coconut and spice mixture.
 Continue until all of the fish sticks have been completed.